BeamMP/Docs/docs/en/support/game-faq.md

 ### **Does BeamMP work on a cracked version of BeamNG?**

 BeamMP does not support pirated versions or outdated versions of BeamNG.drive.
-The BeamMP support team does not assist users when non-genuine copies of the game are being used.
+The BeamMP support team cannot offer support when non-genuine versions are being used.

 ---
 ### **Does BeamMP work on linux?**